 These roles will start in mid-February and end in mid-May.

 Looking for an internship to start next Summer?

 Cancer Research UK’s internship programme will typically last for 12 weeks and will give school leavers, undergraduates, graduates and career changers an opportunity to develop their skills and gain work experience.

-Paid internships will take place across the organisational departments, including Fundraising & Marketing, Technology, Public Affairs, Science Communication and Human Resources.
+Paid internships will take place across the organisational departments, including Fundraising, Communications, Technology, Health Policy and Business Strategy.